 Brunei is generally a safe destination for expats and crimes tend to be opportunistic rather than violent.
 The country has strict laws when it comes to alcohol and drugs.
 While expats are allowed to import small quantities of alcohol for their personal consumption, they are not allowed to possess more than their designated allowance or sell alcohol to others.
 Drugs are illegal in Brunei and being caught in possession of any banned substance can have severe consequences.
 Police carry out regular checks along busy roads to search cars for drugs and alcohol.

-Although Brunei’s public education system is relatively young it is of a high standard and is continually improving thanks to large government investments.
-Expats generally opt to send their children to international schools, most of which are located in the country’s capital city, Bandar Seri Begawan.
+Although Brunei’s public education system is relatively young, it's of a high standard and is continually improving thanks to large government investments.
+Although English is the main language of instruction in most public schools in Brunei, with only subjects related to the Malay language and Brunei being taught in Malay, expats generally opt to send their children to international schools.
+The majority of international schools are located in the country’s capital city, Bandar Seri Begawan.